raphaelschaad/dotfiles/ios-code-guidelines.md

 When declaring a pointer variable, the asterisk goes with the variable name: `UIColor *myColor`.
 This makes sense because if you declare multiple variables on a single line, each one gets an asterisk: `UIColor *firstColor, *secondColor`.
 If declared like this `UIColor* firstColor, secondColor`, only `firstColor` is a pointer.

 ### Constants
 When declaring a "container" to store a value, it's a good idea to default to a constant and only switching to a variable when the value needs to change during runtime.
 This strategy leads to a surprising high constants-to-variables-ratio, which is a good thing.
-With Swift constants (`let keyword`.
-Note that in JavaScript ECMAScript6, “ES6” for short, `let` is a variable and `const` is a constant), it's possible to defer assigning the value from compile-time to runtime (exactly once), making them even more useful.
+With Swift constants (`let` keyword; note that in JavaScript ECMAScript6, “ES6” for short, `let` is a variable and `const` is a constant), it's possible to defer assigning the value from compile-time to runtime (exactly once), making them even more useful.
+Although style-wise, it doesn't seem very Cocoa-y to make local variables a constant, e.g.:

+    UIViewController * const viewController = [[UIViewController alloc] init];
+    [self addChildViewController:viewController];

 A constant that is scoped to the entire file (not a method), but only used within that file, should be made `static` to limit its scope, because otherwise, it can clash with other constants in the global namespace (e.g. from 3rd party code):